 Since these trucks are open, they often carry more cargo and heavier cargo than regular, enclosed truck trailers.
 The vehicles are still limited by federal regulations that restrict trucks from weighing more than 80,000 pounds.
 This places these trucks at over 20-times the weight of a typical passenger vehicle.
 It also means that they require around 20-times the stopping distance of a typical passenger vehicle.

-In addition, the ability of these trucks to maneuver in emergency situations is often limited by the heavy cargo.
-Trucks can easily tip, roll over, or jackknife during quick or sudden movements, risking serious accidents.
+In addition, the ability of these trucks to maneuver in emergency situations is often limited by heavy cargo.
+Trucks can easily tip, rollover, or jackknife during quick or sudden movements, risking serious accidents.

 Compensation for Flatbed Truck Injuries

 Many times, large trucking companies will ignore federal regulations in order to make more shipments – and more money.
 These regulations, instituted by the Federal Motor Carrier Safety Administration (FMCSA), are there to increase safety and reduce the risk of accidents.
 Violations of these rules can make trucking companies liable to their victims for substantial compensation.

 Trucking companies and their drivers are required to follow FMCSA regulations for driving hours, maintenance, weight, and more.
 Failing to follow the driving hour rules means truck drivers lack adequate rest.
 This can reduce their ability to make good judgments and reduce their reaction time – in addition to the risk of falling asleep at the wheel.
 Failing to properly maintain trucks can lead to catastrophic injuries if the truck breaks down or fails on the highway.
 Driving overweight trucks can further increase stopping distance, increase rollover risk, and reduce the driver’s ability to maneuver in an emergency.